Cold, dry weather forecast for Sindh

-KARACHI - Pakistan Meteorological Department on Saturday predicted cold and dry weather in most parts of Sindh during the next 24 hours.
+KARACHI - Pakistan Meteorological Department on Sunday predicted cold and dry weather in most parts of the Sindh province during the next 24 hours.
+The minimum and maximum temperatures were recorded on Sunday in Karachi 09-11 degrees Centigrade, Hyderabad 09-11 degrees Centigrade, Sukkur 04-06 degrees Centigrade, Thatta 07-09 degrees Centigrade, Mohan-Jo-Daro 03-05 degrees Centigrade, Dadu 03-05 degrees Centigrade, Mithi 04-06 degrees Centigrade, and in Nawabshah 06-08 degrees Centigrade.
 Mainly, cold and dry weather is likely to prevail in the province.
-The minimum and maximum temperatures recorded in Karachi were 10-12 degrees Centigrade, Hyderabad 10-12 degrees Centigrade, Sukkur 05-07 degrees Centigrade, Thatta 08-10 degrees Centigrade, Mohenjodaro 05-07 degrees Centigrade, Dadu 06-08 degrees Centigrade, Mitthi 06-08 degrees Centigrade, and Nawabshah 06-08 degrees Centigrade.

 Share: